NAMTeam/namteam.github.io/content/docs/feature-guides/automata-plugins/index.md

 * **Radical** - Increases the speed of automata travel and the maximum amount of automata able to be visible at a given time.

-There are two additional options that may be stacked on the base options for additional customization:
+There are three additional options which modify the base options for additional customization:

 * **24-hour** - Varies the volume of automata present depending on the time of day.
 This option creates a low volume of traffic at night, a high volume of traffic during the morning and evening rush hours, and a medium volume of traffic in the middle of the day.